tlswg/tls13-spec/draft-ietf-tls-tls13.md

 alert type.
 Like other messages, alert messages are encrypted as specified by the current connection state.

-Alert messages convey the severity of the message (warning or fatal) and a description of the alert.
-Warning-level messages are used to indicate orderly closure of the connection (see {{closure-alerts}}).
+Alert messages convey a description of the alert.
+Alerts listed in
+{{closure-alerts}} are used to indicate an orderly close of the current connection state and must be handled as specified.
-Upon receiving a warning-level alert, the TLS implementation SHOULD indicate end-of-data to the application and, if appropriate for the alert type, send a closure alert in response.

-Fatal-level messages are used to indicate abortive closure of the connection (See {{error-alerts}}).
-Upon receiving a fatal-level alert, the TLS implementation SHOULD indicate an error to the application and MUST NOT allow any further data to be sent or received on the connection.
+Alerts listed in {{error-alerts}} are used to indicate abortive closure of the connection.
+Upon receiving an error alert, the TLS implementation SHOULD indicate an error to the application and MUST NOT allow any further data to be sent or received on the connection.
 Servers and clients MUST forget keys and secrets associated with a failed connection.
 Stateful implementations of session tickets (as in many clients) SHOULD discard tickets associated with failed connections.

-All the alerts listed in {{error-alerts}} MUST be sent as fatal and MUST be treated as fatal regardless of the AlertLevel in the message.
-Unknown alert types MUST be treated as fatal.
+All unknown alert types MUST be treated as error alerts.

+Prior versions of TLS used the "legacy_alert_level" field to indicate the severity of the alert.
+This field should be set to {2} for all alerts, and MUST be ignored by implementations when receiving alerts.

 %%% Alert Messages

-       enum { warning(1), fatal(2), (255) } AlertLevel;

        enum {
            close_notify(0),